Hello. I used to be a scholar in AI, anti-racism, and religion. Now I'm just a guy with a personal website.

 - haikus.news - haikus written by ChatGPT every morning based on the day's top stories, with links to the corresponding New York Times articles.
 I'm delighted by this project.
 As a user, I enjoy waking up to new haikus.
 I love having poetry as an intermediary between our normal mode of being, versus the stiff impersonal language of news discourse.
 At a technical level, I sometimes tweak the prompts to push ChatGPT to its creative limit.

 - Dog Birthday Calculator, created during Covid - My first website to use extensive front-end calculations.
 It's a fun one-off site that fills a need, since no other site projects out to the future so you can celebrate your dog's "dog birthday."
-Currently, the site is over-engineered; I intend to scale it back and remove a lot of the customizations.
+It's fun that it gets a reasonable amount of traffic (>100 visitors/day).

 Now, I run a small business to coach PhD students on their writing: Composition Coaching.
 Scientific writing is hard and PIs often aren't trained in writing themselves, so I offer guidance, encouragement, and accountability to help students finish their articles and big projects with less stress.